Skip To Content

 When you’re a young adult

 Make wellness a habit.
 Be sure to take advantage of any health and wellness programs your employer offers.
 “When you’re considering job offers, pay special attention to the benefits like maternity and paid family leave,” says Vrdoljak.
 Being proactive about your health early on can help avoid complicated, costly medical issues later on.
 Thankfully, the rise of telemedicine means that seeking preventive care, both mental and physical, takes less time out of your busy schedule.
-At the same time, apps, mobile devices and smart watches can help prompt you to stay fit.
+At the same time, apps, mobile devices and smartwatches can help prompt you to stay fit.
 And the growth of women-focused boutique medical practices that use a holistic approach encompassing reproductive, whole-body, nutritional and mental health could help as you build a personalized wellness plan.

 Consider funding a health savings account (HSA).
 If you sign up for a qualified high-deductible insurance plan, you are eligible to save a certain amount each year for your healthcare costs in an HSA.
 Funds that aren’t used right away have tax-free growth potential and can be used for qualified medical expenses anytime in the future.
 “Funding an HSA is a great way to start saving for future healthcare costs now when you’re young and healthy,” says Spickler.
-A study from HealthView Services estimated that a healthy woman would likely spend $200,000 more on health insurance premiums in retirement than a healthy man.3 Contributing an additional $5,800 annually for 20 years to an investment account, assuming an average annual return of 5%, could potentially cover the gap.4 Keep in mind that investing involves risk, including the possible loss of principal.
+A study from HealthView Services estimated that a healthy woman would likely spend $200,000 more on health insurance premiums in retirement than a healthy man.4 Contributing an additional $5,800 annually for 20 years to an investment account, assuming an average annual return of 5%, could potentially cover the gap.
+Keep in mind that investing involves risk, including the possible loss of principal.

 Keep saving — even during years away from work.
 Many women take time off to take care of children, which can have an impact on their retirement savings and Social Security payments down the line.
 “If your spouse is working, having them contribute to a spousal IRA could help you continue to build up retirement savings during periods spent at home,” says Vrdoljak.
 “It’s also important to consider whether you have sufficient life and disability income insurance,” she adds.